Are you looking to start a online food business?

 Here are the most common ways to raise money for your online food business:

-What Skills Do I Need To Succeed For My Online Food Business?
+What Skills Do I Need To Succeed In Starting An Online Food Business?

 Let’s look at these skills in more detail so you can identify what you need to succeed in your day-to-day business operations:

 We've interviewed thousands of successful founders at Starter Story and asked what advice they would give to entrepreneurs who are just getting started.

 Here's the best advice we discovered for starting an online food business:

 Jen Hansard, founder of Simple Green Smoothies ($30K/month):

 Being an entrepreneur was never my dream.
 I wanted to get married, raise a family, decorate a cute house, travel a lot as a family.
 I started my own business out of necessity— it was my way to help feed our family and pay our rent when things got real tough.

 Read the full interview ➜

 Scott Unkefer, founder of Just Panela LLC ($175K/month):

 Don’t sell something you don’t have.
 Either the product doesn’t exist or you are behind on your supply chain, assembly, manufacturing of it.